ManimCommunity/manim/docs/source/guides/deep_dive.rst

 After these hooks have run, :meth:`.Manager.post_construct` asks the renderer to finish the scene.
-For Cairo this calls :meth:`.CairoRenderer.scene_finished`, which checks the resolved output intent and tells the :class:`.SceneFileWriter` to finish time-based output.
+For Cairo this calls :meth:`.CairoRenderer.scene_finished`, which checks the resolved output intent and tells the :class:`.SceneFileWriter` to finish any time-based output.
 For video output, the file writer waits for partial movie files that are still being encoded and combines them into the final movie.
-Final-state PNG output skips intermediate animation frames.
+Single-PNG output skips any remaining animation frames and renders a single image.
 A video request for a scene without any play calls produces a useful still image instead of an empty movie.
-The writer records the completed artifact as ``final_file_path`` without replacing the configured ``output_file`` value.
-After finalization, the manager uses the presentation specification to open the artifact or reveal it in the file browser when requested.
+The writer records the completed artifact as ``final_file_path``.
+After finalization, the manager uses the presentation specification to open the artifact or reveal it in the file browser.

 **Back in our toy example,** the call to :meth:`.Scene.render` creates a manager, then :meth:`.Manager.render` triggers :meth:`.Scene.setup` (which only consists of